InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/shared/README.md

 - coordinate `HALT_FLAG` ownership
 - provide the `hostDaemon` abstraction used by discovery flows

-### `legacy.py`

-Compatibility wrappers for older call sites.

-This module should stay small and mostly delegate to the newer shared modules.

 ### `constants.py`

 Small stable constants and sentinel objects shared across layers.